How to book the lowest train fares

 Introduction

 There's no magical way of getting cheap rail fares to the Alps.
-However, there are ways to help you save some money and book with confidence.
+However, there are ways to help you save money and book with confidence.

-a) Independently (separate from your accommodation)
+A) Independently (i.e., separate from your accommodation)

-b) as part of a rail-inclusive ski package, with accommodation (and transfers too, usually) included;
+B) As part of a rail-inclusive ski package, with accommodation (and transfers too, usually) included

 Tip 1: Book early if possible, especially for independent travel

-- 60 - 120 days ahead for the TGV part of the journey
+• Two to four months ahead for the TGV part of the journey

 Tip 2: Rail-inclusive ski packages can make things easy

-Some tour operators and ski travel agents do offer packages with Eurostar Snow included.
-And some offer packages with Eurostar + TGV (via Paris or Lille) journeys to a range of ski destinations.
+Some tour operators and ski travel agents do offer packages with Eurostar Snow included, and some offer packages with Eurostar + TGV (via Paris or Lille) journeys to a range of ski destinations.

-Rail-inclusive ski packages aren't as prevalent as we would wish.
+Rail-inclusive ski packages aren't as prevalent as we wish.
 One of the reasons for this is that train companies such as Eurostar and SNCF don't seem very enthusiastic about helping tour operators create packages with rail travel included.
 In a sensible world, rail companies would be encouraging ski tour operators.

 You can view and browse all these ski holidays by train in our rail packages section.